seelangs/seelangs.github.io/index.md

 ### IU List Web Interface
 As a SEELANGS subscriber, you will communicate with the IU List server when you want to post to the list, alter your subscription options, search the archives, or update your subscription address.
-There are two ways to communicate with the IU List server: (1) e-mail and (2) web interface.
-Instructions for using the e-mail method are included in the relevant sections of this message, below.
+There are two ways to communicate with the IU List server: (1) email and (2) web interface.
+Instructions for using the email method are included in the relevant sections of this message, below.
 To use the web interface, you will need to go to the IU List website in your web browser:[ https://list.iu.edu/sympa](https://list.iu.edu/sympa)

 To utilize IU List's web interface (which is optional but recommended), you must register a password for purposes of authentication and authorization.
-To register your password, you will need to use your Subscription Address (the e-mail address from which you are currently subscribed to SEELANGS) and a password of your own choosing.
+To register your password, you will need to use your Subscription Address (the email address from which you are currently subscribed to SEELANGS) and a password of your own choosing.
 You can register an IU List password here: <https://list.iu.edu/sympa/firstpasswd>

 Should you ever forget your IU List password, don't panic.
 Just request a new one by going to this page: <https://list.iu.edu/sympa/renewpasswd>

 ### Email Commands
-If you choose not to utilize the web interface for sending routine commands, you can use e-mail.
+If you choose not to utilize the web interface for sending routine commands, you can use email.
 Single commands can be sent in the subject line (with the body empty), while multiple commands go in the body of the email (with the subject left blank).
 All commands should be sent to the following address: list@list.iu.edu.
 Command formulas are set out in boldface throughout this message.

 ### Options for Receiving SEELANGS Mail
 There are four ways to receive mail from the list: